-After the jacket is dry, it’s best to condition it, following the guidelines detailed below, using our new leather Revive and Renew Cream.
+After the jacket is dry, it’s best to condition it using our new leather Revive and Renew Cream.

 About once or twice every year, (depending on how often you wear your jacket) you should clean it.
 You can use warm water with a touch of soap, or try our Foam Cleaner that is specifically designed to cleaning leather.
 Using a soft sponge or lint-free cloth gently work the soap, or cleaner into the dirty area, or across the whole jacket in slow circular motions.
 You shouldn't need much.
 Afterwards gently dry the jacket by dabbing it with a dry cloth.

 We would always recommend cleaning your jacket yourself, and avoiding dry cleaning.

 However, if you absolutely have to use a dry cleaner, be sure to seek out a local one who has experience with leather and sheepskin.

 Leather jackets are similar to most other articles of clothing, in that the longer you leave a stain on them, the harder it is to get out.
 However, regardless of how fast you act, some stains will always be easier to remove than others.